 T-Land breaks like a point, with several sections, and each has its own lineup.
 The most depressing thing in the world is to be waiting patiently for your turn and watch some clown paddling past you after every wave, or someone to take off on the peak, kick out when he doesn’t make a section and then assume he is at the head of the lineup at the Mountain for example.
 Equally don’t jump out of a boat and paddle straight to the head of the line-up.
 Think about it like standing in a queue for a bus; wait your turn, go in order, and everyone will get their fair share of waves.

-3. Just because you can, doesn’t mean you can!
+3. Just because you can, doesn’t mean you should!

 You may be a young hottie or an old guy on a long board, enabling you to take off deeper than some of the other people in the water.
 If you’ve had a wave and paddle inside someone who maybe isn’t as skilled as you, you don’t actually have the right to go on the next one.
 We all know spots in the world where the locals ignore this, and they are often very depressing places to surf.
 Walk a mile in the other guy’s shoes and ask yourself if you would like to be treated the way you are behaving.